 awarded the Certificate of Achievement for Excellence in

-- An investment of $22 million was made with community
+- Investments of $33.9 million were made with community

 financial institutions under the Connecticut Community Bank